Sri Ganganagar–Tiruchirappalli Humsafar Express: Coach composition

 The train is completely a 3-tier AC sleeper train designed by Indian Railways with features of LED screen display to show information about stations, train speed etc. and will have announcement system as well, Vending machines for tea, coffee and milk, Bio toilets in compartments as well as CCTV cameras.

-The train has standard LHB rakes with max speed of 130 kmph.
+The train has standard LHB rakes with max speed of 130 km/h.
 The train consists of 19 coaches :